-Anyway, today there are dozens of moles and any self-respecting home cook in Puebla has her own version of the stuff—some involving dozens of ingredients.
-At Mesones Sacristia we also tried a mole sampler plate which included four different varieties: a red pumpkin seed variation, a green pumpkin seed variation, a mole poblano and the house mole which is made with chipoltle peppers and a bunch of other secret ingredients.
-Each was remarkably different in color and flavor and that was just the tip of the mole iceberg.
+Today there are dozens of moles and any self-respecting home cook in Puebla has her own version of the stuff—some involving dozens of ingredients.
+At Mesones Sacristia we tried a mole sampler plate which included four different varieties: a red pumpkin seed variation, a green pumpkin seed variation, a classic mole poblano, and the house mole which is made with chipoltle peppers and a bunch of secret ingredients.
+Each was remarkably different in color and flavor.

-Leobardo started offering cooking classes about eight years ago in a no-frills kitchen that looks a lot like a typical Mexican kitchen looks.
+Leobardo started offering cooking classes about eight years ago in a no-frills kitchen that looks a lot like a typical Mexican kitchen.
 No Viking range, no copper-bottom pots and pans, no hand-hammered knives that cost more than a college degree.
-Just a good hot flame, a blender (essential in almost all Mexican cooking) a couple of big pots and a well-worn comal to seer tomatoes and heat tortillas.
+Just a good hot flame, a blender (essential in almost all Mexican cooking), a couple of big pots, a stone molcajete, and a well-worn comal to sear ingredients and heat tortillas.

-From 10:00 to 1:00 chef Hernandez kept us busy making fresh red and green salsa for chalupas which, topped with shredded chicken, were light and fresh and nothing at all like what Taco Hell calls a chalupa.
+From 10 am to 1 pm, chef Hernandez kept us busy making fresh red and green salsa for chalupas which, topped with shredded chicken, were light and fresh and nothing at all like what Taco Hell is selling.

-(serves 4) from Chef Alonso Hernandez, Mesones Sancristia
+Mole Poblano recipe from Chef Alonso Hernandez of Mesones Sancristia

 1. Remove the stems and seeds from the chilies